-- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This amount is equal to the number of RSUs multiplied by the weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.
-See "Long-Term Incentive Plan RSUs" above.
-It should be noted that the granting of RSUs is based on the performance of a NEO during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of the Performance Cycle.
-In the case of Messrs.
-Perron, Lessard and Coursol, this amount refers to RSUs granted in 2014 as "welcome grants". - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
-It should be noted that the granting of stock options (or SARs) is based on the performance of a NEO during the previous fiscal year than the fiscal year indicated.
-In the case of Messrs.
-Perron, Lessard and Coursol, this amount refers to stock options granted in 2014 as "welcome grants".
+(1) This column discloses the actual salary earned during the fiscal year indicated.

+- (2) This amount is equal to the number of RSUs, PSUs and DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days (twenty days in the case of DSUs) immediately prior to the grant.
+See "Long-Term Incentive Plan RSUs under the Old RSU Plan, RSUs and PSUs under the New RSU & PSU Plan and DSUs under the DSU Plan" above.
+It should be noted that the granting of RSUs is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of a performance cycle.
+RSUs granted under the Old RSU Plan and DSUs are to be settled in cash only.
+RSUs and PSUs granted under the New RSU & PSU Plan are to be settled either in cash or by the issuance of common shares as determined by the Board of Directors on settlement dates. - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
+It should be noted that the granting of stock options (or SARs) is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated.
 These figures do not reflect the current value of the stock options (or SARs) or the value, if any, that may be realized if and when the stock options (or SARs) are exercised.
-The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2014, December 31, 2013 and December 31, 2012 in accordance with the International Financial Reporting Standards (IFRS).
+The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2018, December 31, 2017 and December 31, 2016 in accordance with the International Financial Reporting Standards (IFRS).
 These assumptions are:

 Dec.
-2014 Dec.
-2014 Dec.
-2013 Dec.
-2012
+2018 Dec.
+2017 Dec.
+2016

-risk-free interest rate 1.38% 1.37% 1.225% 1.45%
+risk-free interest rate 2.03% 0.98% 0.63%

-expected life of options 4 years 4 years 4 years 4 years
+expected life of options 4 years 4 years 4 years

-expected volatility 61% 61% 59% 44%
+expected volatility 53% 59% 70%

-dividend rate 0.0% 0.0% 0.0% 0.0%
+dividend rate 0% 0% 0.0%

-exercise price \$3.84 \$4.29 \$2.20 \$3.61
+exercise price \$2.71 \$1.75 \$1.65